mukul0x9/baresg/README.md

 # Baresg

-**The world definitely needed another SSG that doesn't work.**

-A bare-bones attempt at turning Markdown into blog posts or HTML pages using a compiler approach (that I'm still figuring out as I go)
+A bare-bones attempt at turning Markdown into blog posts or HTML pages.
 ---

 ### The "Noob" Execution Model